Instagram Reels Not Working? 10 Fixes That Work in 2026

 #9.
 Log Out and Log Back In

-Session token corruption is the most common cause of a missing Reels tab.
-We confirmed this on Galaxy S24 after the November 2025 Instagram server incident.
+Session token corruption is the most common cause of a missing Reels tab, and it spiked after the November 2025 Instagram server incident.

 - Tap your profile picture (bottom-right)